elibrowne/django-project/README.md

 ### Styling
 The website was created using Bootstrap as a starting point.
 For example, the navigation bars and the buttons are just the basic bootstrap ones with very little changed.
 Elements were changed for a consistent font (Karla) and color scheme (green).

+### Bonus categories
+I have the ability to register a user, the ability to react to posts and/or comment below them, and I worked on making the design more advanced.

 #### Checkup One, Step One (April 15)
 *project/urls.py* Both a link to an admin site and a forward to plants/urls.py <br />
 *app/urls.py* Four entries (including index) to three templates, one filler view (no sample user template yet) <br />